Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 The Devi Purana explains a pentad of Matrikas who aided Lord Ganesha in slaying the asuras.
 Moreover, Sage Mandavya has talked about praying to the Māṭrpaňcaka (the five mothers), Chamunda being one of them.
 Apart from the literal translation of Chamunda as the killer of asuras – Chanda and Munda, the Devi Purana offers a slightly different take of Chanda being interpreted as terrible while Munda represents Brahma’s head or lord or husband.

-Goddess Chamunda is depicted with a scrawny body and shriveled belly with protruding ribs and veins.
+Goddess Chamunda is depicted with a scrawny body and a shrivelled belly with protruding ribs and veins.
 The Devi is decorated with a skull garland, bare teeth, sunken eyes and protruding tongue.
 The hairs of the Goddess are symbolized as standing on end with snakes peeping out.
-The deity is clad in tiger’s skin and her residence is typically a fig tree.
+The deity is clad in tiger’s skin, and her residence is typically a fig tree.
 The shrunken stomach is shown to have a scorpion painted.
 It can be mentioned that the figure depicts the deity in a fascinating way and showcases the fiery aspect of the Devi.

 In a few iconographies, the Goddess is depicted with a child who is either positioned on the lap of the Devi or the kid is portrayed standing by her side.
 Goddess Chamunda may be shown standing, squatting or dancing with one leg pendant.
 The iconography of Rudra Chamunda is created out of black basalt.

 Three of the four right hands hold a knife, a kettledrum, and one end of the elephant skin.
-The raised fourth hand which is positioned above the waist is shown broken.
+The raised fourth hand, which is positioned above the waist, is shown broken.
 Among the four left hands, the small finger of the first is elevated to the lips as if the Devi is nipping off her nail and clutching the mace to her shoulder.
 The other hands are showcased as holding the elephant skin, a dead body and a kapala.

 A couple of depictions have the Goddess carved out of sandstone.
-Some portrayals have Devi seated in a lalitasana pose where she has her right leg positioned on an indistinct object.
+Some portrayals have Devi seated in a lalitasana pose with her right leg positioned on an indistinct object.
 A dancing gana is placed on either side of the Goddess.
 She is demonstrated as carrying the elephant skin which functions as her canopy.
 Thereby, it can be stated that the iconography of Chamunda is such that it denotes a fearsome and terrifying image of the Devi.

 Chamunda Devi has been cited numerous times in the Hindu scriptures, notably the Puranas.
-One such story talks about how Goddess Chamunda is one among the seven manifestations of Shakti that came to assist Lord Shiva while he was waging a war on Andaka.
+One such story talks about how Goddess Chamunda is one among the seven manifestations of Shakti that came to assist Lord Shiva while he was waging war on Andaka.

 There is another tale that discusses how Goddess Chamunda seemingly drank the blood oozing out of the body of the asura Raktabija.
 The demon was bestowed with a boon that if a drop of his blood from the body touched the ground, then thousands of demons with equal strength will be generated.
 The Devi is referred to as Rakta Chamunda in this form.